Not316tb/Magma/README.md

+# Magma is Brocken :(
+I have plans to fix it, but I don't know when I'll have time.

 ### Quick PSA:
 # [Fixed!] ~~Don't use any of the DLLs that come with Magma~~
 It was discovered that some of the stock DLLs were viruses, and that the only 100% safe one is the GMod Lmaobox DLL (`GLuaLoader.dll`) seen in the YouTube showcase.
 I have finally removed the viruses, but still be careful when looking for / downloading your own.
 If you still feel unsafe about the executable itself, feel free to compile it yourself since that's part of the reason I made it open sourced.